djhmateer/djhmateer.github.io/_posts/2023-10-20-llm-business plan.md

 ## Intro

-In my series of exploration of LLM's / GPT, lets see if it can help me planning a ficticious Pressure Washer Rental business.
+In my series of exploration of LLM's / GPT, lets see if it can help me planning a `Consulting as a Service business`

 This is really part 2